Powerco announces renewable natural gas development initiatives

 That report found that New Zealand has the potential to produce 23.4PJ of biogas a year, which is more than enough to meet residential demand.

-Once biogas is processed into renewable natural gas, it is chemically identical to natural gas, so can be used in existing gas infrastructure and customer appliances.
+Once biogas is processed into renewable natural gas, it is almost chemically identical to natural gas, so can be used in existing gas infrastructure and customer appliances.

 More information and a copy of the report is available on the Powerco website here: the potential for biogas in Aotearoa